carpentries-incubator/lesson-gpu-programming/episodes/pytorch.Rmd

 ## Working with tensors

 To convert a NumPy array into a PyTorch tensor, we can use `torch.from_numpy`.
-Note that the resulting PyTorch tensor will not copy the data, instead, it shares the same memory with the NumPy array.
+Note that the resulting PyTorch tensor will not copy the data; instead, it shares the same memory with the NumPy array.
 This means that modifying the PyTorch tensor will also change the contents of the original NumPy array.

-The resulting tensor shares memory with the NumPy array.

 To convert a tensor back into a NumPy array, we can use `tensor.cpu().numpy()`.
 Since NumPy arrays always live in CPU memory, CUDA tensors must first be copied back to the CPU using `.cpu()`.